 The overall theme of Exodus is redemption—how God delivered the Israelites and made them His special people.
 After He rescued them from slavery, God provided the Law, which gave instructions on how the people could be consecrated or made holy.
 He established a system of sacrifice, which guided them in appropriate worship behaviour.
 Just as significantly, God provided detailed directions on the building of His tabernacle, or tent.
 He intended to live among the Israelites and manifest His shekinah glory (Exodus 40:34–35)—another proof that they were indeed His people.

-I – anochi – am the Lord, your God, Who took you out of the land of Egypt, out of the house of bondage.
-(Exodus Ch 20 v 2)
+“I, anochi, am the Lord your God, who liberated you from the land of Egypt, from the house of bondage.”
+(Exodus 20:2)